aakanshajain2011-alt/aakanshajain2011-alt.github.io/_pages/about.md

   limit: 3
 ---

-My research studies how immigration, education, and access to opportunity shape workers and local labor markets in the United States and India, using applied microeconometric methods.
+My research studies how immigration, education, and access to opportunity shape workers and local labor markets in the United States and India, using applied microeconomics methods.

 My job market paper provides causal evidence on how the H-2A guestworker program has substituted for settled farm labor across U.S. commuting zones from 2008 to 2024.
 My other research examines the college wage premium in India, rural broadband and college enrollment, and entrepreneurship among university graduates.